DerrickOdhiambo/P-Awards/README.md

 ## Known bugs

-- The project-detail page redirects to an API endpoint.
+- The rating system doesn not work as expected.

 ## Contact Information